lupyuen/lupyuen.github.io/src/star64.md

 First we decompile the Kernel Image...

-# Decompile Kernel with Ghidra
+# Decompile the Kernel with Ghidra

 _Can we actually see the RISC-V Code inside the Linux Kernel?_